WGBC

 WGBC (channel 30) is a television station in Meridian, Mississippi, United States, affiliated with Fox and NBC.
 It is owned by Coastal Television Broadcasting Company LLC, which provides certain services to CBS affiliate WMDN (channel 24) under a local marketing agreement (LMA) with Big Horn Television.
 The two stations share studios and transmitter facilities on Crestview Circle, in unincorporated Lauderdale County, south of Meridian.
-Together, WGBC and WMDN are known as "The Meridian Family of Stations."
+Together, WGBC and WMDN are known as "The Meridian Family of Stations".

 History

 The first channel 30 to operate in Meridian began broadcasting as WCOC-TV in 1954.
 It was owned by the Crystal Oil Company along with WCOC radio (910 AM, now WMOG).
 The station had hoped to pick up the CBS affiliation for the area due to its radio sister's long affiliation with CBS Radio.
 However, the network ended up affiliating with WTOK-TV on the more powerful VHF channel 11.
-This resulted in WCOC going dark after only a few months on the air, as it began telecasting on April 7, 1954 and signed off on August 1.
+This resulted in WCOC going dark after only a few months on the air, as it began telecasting on April 7, 1954, and signed off on August 1.
 WCOC attempted to relocate to Pachuta in order to broadcast on VHF channel 7, but the channel allocation eventually went to WDAM-TV when said channel relocated from channel 9 to 7.

 The analog channel 30 allotment remained dark until WLBT in Jackson filed for a new station to serve eastern Mississippi in December 1980; a construction permit was issued on September 14, 1981.
 The station took to the air on June 2, 1982, as WLBM-TV, a low-powered semi-satellite.
 Previously, NBC programming had been available to eastern Mississippi viewers on WTOK-TV part-time from 1953 until 1972 or on WHTV (now WMDN, channel 24) from 1972 to 1980.
 WLBM's studios caught fire on April 17, 1990, knocking the station off the air and leaving much of Eastern Mississippi without an over-the-air NBC affiliate.
-While the station originally was slated to return to the air, Civic Communications decided to close the station instead, a month later.
+While the station originally was slated to return to the air, Civic Communications decided against it a month later.
 Cable systems provided network programming from either Hattiesburg's WDAM-TV or WLBT for subscribers.